-The multimodal transportation industry has come a long way over the years.
-It is a safe, and efficient way of moving products internationally.
-As a huge bonus, it can provide sippers with reduced shipping costs and access to a strong carrier network.
+For shippers moving products internationally, managing multiple carriers, contracts, and modes of transportation can be complex and costly.
+The multimodal transportation industry offers a solution—providing a safe and efficient way of moving products internationally with reduced shipping costs and access to a strong carrier network.

-Today’s multimodal services range from dual-carrier routing to air-ground-sea-rail operations.
-At the heart of this shipping process is the third-party logistics company, who works with a dedicated network of mode-specific carriers that work together to serve their clients.
+Today's multimodal services range from dual-carrier routing to air-ground-sea-rail operations.
+At the heart of this shipping process is a logistics orchestrator—like Redwood's Modern 4PL model—that works with a dedicated network of mode-specific carriers to serve their clients.

 In this blog post, we will be taking a look at what exactly multimodal transportation is, how it differs from intermodal and discussing a few of the benefits that 3PL-managed multimodal transportation offers shippers.